lightweight-fairness/fairness_aware_neural_ranking/README.md

 </table>

 ## Retrieval Effectiveness
 In order to investigate how our proposed negative sampling strategy affects retrieval effectiveness, we re-rank MS MARCO dev small dataset which is the common dataset for testing the performance of the model.
 As shown in Table 2, we can see that retrieval effectiveness remains statistically comparable to the base ranker and no statistically significant changes occur in terms of performance.
-Due to the space limitation by github, we have uploaded trained neural ranking models, original training dataset, fairness-aware training dataset, and trec run files of MS MARCO dev small here.

 #### Table 2: Comparison between the performance (MRR@10) of  the base ranker and the ranker trained based on our proposed negative sampling strategy on MS MARCO Dev Set.
 <table class="tg">